 The reality is the majority of nurse anesthesia students will have to finance their education due to the huge expense of CRNA school.
-Therefore, getting your finances in order prior to CRNA school is important.
+Considering you will be unable to work, additional cost of CRNA school, and an unstable economy, it’s totally plausible to feel stressed in regards to your finances.
+Therefore, there is no better time than now to get finances in order prior to CRNA school.

 The great thing is getting your finances under control doesn’t have to be difficult because as you know working towards becoming a CRNA is already difficult enough.
 But by learning how to manage your finances this will in turn help you during and after CRNA school as well.

 But before you can do that.
 You must track your spending.
 Basically, where’s your money going each month?
 Most people think their main issue with money is they just don’t make enough to pay their bills, but actually they just don’t know where their money is really going!

 You need to figure this step out first so you can create a realistic budget.
 And the only way to do this is by knowing where you spend your hard earned money.

 - You quickly determine your current situation.
 Knowing exactly where you stand financially can be tough to look at but it’s critical to know where you stand prior to applying to CRNA school.
 Here are a few questions to ask yourself.
 Do you have low debt compared to your income?
 Do you have enough savings to cover unexpected expenses or emergencies?
 Do you make regular contributions to your retirement?
 Do you regularly put money into your personal savings account?

 - You avoid or pay off debt and save money for CRNA school.
 One of the best parts of tracking your expenses is you will likely stop spending money on unnecessary things.
 This in turn will allow you to get rid of debt and also save money for CRNA school.